Balles, Fitzherbert put selves up for Formica's GOP freeholder seat

 Formica said his new job as a consultant with Salmon Ventures of Millville had created too many conflicts of interest for him to remain on the board.

-Balles, 58, is a 32 year veteran of law enforcement.
-In 2017 he resigned five months early from the job of sheriff to return to his job as a Plesantville police captain, the rank he held before being elected sheriff.
+Balles, 58, is a 32-year veteran of law enforcement.
+In 2017, he resigned five months early from the job of sheriff to return to his job as a Pleasantville police captain, the rank he held before being elected sheriff.

 The position as captain was open and would not be at the end of the year, he said at the time.
 At the time he earned $107,250 as sheriff and would earn $118,000 in Pleasantville.